JerBouma/FinanceToolkit/README.md

 | ASPAU    | Abri SPAC I, Inc.                            | NASDAQ     | 2021-08-10 | 2023-11-02      |
 | AVID     | Avid Technology, Inc.                        | NASDAQ     | 1993-03-12 | 2023-11-07      |

+> **General News**

+Returns the latest general news articles, spanning macroeconomic and broad market coverage rather than a specific ticker.
+Also known as general market news or macro news feed.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_general_news).

+> **Stock News**

+Returns the latest stock market news articles.
+This includes the ticker symbol (when applicable), publisher, title, a short snippet, and the article URL.
+Also known as stock news feed or market news headlines.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_stock_news).

+> **Press Releases**

+Returns the latest official company press releases, such as earnings announcements, mergers, and other corporate communications.
+Also known as corporate announcements.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_press_releases).

+> **Industry P/E**

+Returns industry price-to-earnings (P/E) ratios.
+Provide exactly one of `date` (a snapshot across all industries on that date) or `industry` (the historical time series for one industry).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_industry_pe).

+> **Sector P/E**

+Returns sector price-to-earnings (P/E) ratios.
+Provide exactly one of `date` (a snapshot across all sectors on that date) or `sector` (the historical time series for one sector).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_sector_pe).

+> **Industry Performance**

+Returns industry performance — the average price change per industry.
+Provide exactly one of `date` (a snapshot across all industries on that date) or `industry` (the historical time series for one industry).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_industry_performance).

+> **Sector Performance**

+Returns sector performance — the average price change per sector.
+Provide exactly one of `date` (a snapshot across all sectors on that date) or `sector` (the historical time series for one sector).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_sector_performance).

+> **IPO Calendar**

+Returns the calendar of upcoming and recent initial public offerings (IPOs), including expected pricing, exchange, and share count.
+This is distinct from the "IPO Date" field on a company's profile, which only shows a single past date.
+Note that the date range is limited to a maximum of 90 days.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_ipo_calendar).

+> **IPO Disclosures**

+Returns IPO disclosure filings — the regulatory filings made ahead of an IPO, including filing dates, effectiveness dates, and CIK numbers, with direct links to the official SEC documents.
+Also known as pre-IPO SEC filings.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_ipo_disclosures).

+> **IPO Prospectuses**

+Returns IPO prospectus filings, including public offering price, discounts and commissions, and proceeds before expenses, with links to the official SEC prospectus documents.
+Also known as IPO pricing details or S-1/424B4 filings.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_ipo_prospectuses).

+> **Mergers & Acquisitions**

+Returns the most recent mergers and acquisitions deal announcements, including the acquirer and target companies and a link to the underlying SEC filing.
+Also known as an M&A feed or deal announcements.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_mergers_acquisitions_latest).

+> **Stock Splits Calendar**

+Returns the calendar of upcoming and recent stock splits across all companies, including the split date and ratio.
+Note that the date range is limited to a maximum of 90 days.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/discovery#get_stock_splits_calendar).

 </details>

 <details>